 I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of caterpillars, or that a cat should play with mice.

-It is clear that, in order for a predator species to remain in existence and in a healthy state so that it can perform the necessary function of controlling the population of all the prey species it feeds on, it must periodically consume a certain percentage of its prey.
+It is clear that, in order for a predator species to remain in existence and in a healthy state so that it can perform the necessary function of limiting the populations of all the prey species it feeds on, it must periodically consume a certain percentage of its prey.
 We can regard this percentage as the predator maintenance rate, which prevents the mass starvation that would occur if they didn’t perform this vital service for their prey.
-Moreover, whereas starvation afflicts a species’ members indiscriminately, without regard for weaker or stronger, predators are usually most successful in consuming the weaker, slower, less mature, physically debilitated, or genetically defective members of a species, thus stimulating the prey species to evolve in certain ways.
+Moreover, whereas starvation afflicts a species’ members indiscriminately, without regard for weaker or stronger or better or less-well adapted, predators are usually most successful in consuming the weaker, slower, less mature, physically debilitated, or genetically defective members of a species, thus stimulating the prey species to evolve in certain ways.

 This symbiotic, interconnected, and interdependent existence is evident in all places where there are living organisms.
-Studies of a unique predator-prey population, such as the Arctic fox and hare, have shown that their numbers fluctuate so as to keep their total numbers roughly constant, assuming that other factors, such as the rate of growth of the plants which the hares feed on in that particular climate, remain constant.
-If the foxes become more successful at hunting and consuming the hares, then the number of hares will diminish, which makes it harder for the foxes to find and catch hares, which in turn will diminish their numbers; but when the number of foxes goes down, then the hares will multiply and increase, which will provide more food for the foxes, which will lead to an increase in their numbers, and so on.
+Studies of a unique predator-prey population, such as the Arctic fox and hare, have shown that their numbers fluctuate over time, but without either group becoming too numerous, assuming that other factors, such as the rate of growth of the plants that the hares feed on in that particular climate, remain constant.
+If the foxes become more successful at hunting and consuming the hares, then the number of hares will diminish, which will make it harder for the foxes to find and catch hares, which in turn will diminish their number; but when the number of foxes goes down, then the hares will multiply and increase, which will provide more food for the foxes, which will lead to an increase in their number, and so on, in a roughly cyclical pattern.
 The remarkable genius of such a system is that it is self-sufficient and self-perpetuating, and therefore can remain in existence indefinitely.

 This was because Darwin thought and wrote from the prevalent scientific perspective, which in turn is based on the naive human perspective that regards the Universe as consisting of discrete, self-contained entities like rocks, diamonds, trees, elephants, protons, molecules, people, bacteria, asteroids, planets, stars, and galaxies.
 In contrast, the non-scientific viewpoint of Eastern religions and Western mysticism is that all these seemingly separate elements in fact form parts of one interconnected whole.
 It is only when one adopts this perspective that one is able to see the cooperation and symbiotic coexistence that also characterize Nature – that the act of predation or infection by disease are instances not of competition but of mutually beneficial coexistence that are necessary in order, first, to provide nourishment for the predatory species, and second, to prevent the members of the prey species from becoming too numerous.
 We need only consider the disastrous effects that the overly great success of human beings during the last few centuries has had on most other species to see how important it is that no single species, especially one that is as dangerous and destructive as we have shown ourselves to be, becomes dominant.

 In the past, religious writers and thinkers praised the glory of God’s Creation by enumerating the wonders of individual creatures like birds, animals, insects, fish, and plants, and marvellous sense organs like the human eye and ear.
 In doing so, they made the same mistake that Darwin made by failing to see the even greater life-sustaining complexity of the interactions between all these creatures, along with the interactions between them and the physical environment in which they live.
-It is one thing to create a living creature like a seagull, but it is quite another thing – and a higher degree of complexity – to create other organisms on which it can feed, as well as organisms on which these latter can feed, together with diseases and predators that keep the seagull population in check, and in a way so that each creature is able to find sufficient nourishment to perpetuate its kind, but without consuming entirely the source or sources of its sustenance – not to mention the physical environment that must provide the seagull with other things that it needs – water, air, land, a relatively stable climate, organic materials with which to build its nest, and so forth – in order for its kind to survive.
-This is a complexity that our meagre human brains will never be able to fathom, no matter how much time we spend studying it.
+It is one thing to create a living creature like a seagull, but it is quite another thing – and a higher degree of complexity – to create other organisms on which it can feed, as well as other organisms on which these latter can feed, together with diseases and predators that keep the seagull population in check, and in a manner so that each creature is able to find sufficient nourishment to perpetuate its kind, but without consuming entirely the source or sources of its sustenance, not to mention the physical environment that must provide the seagull with other things that it needs – water, air, land, a relatively stable climate, organic materials with which to build its nest, and so forth – in order for its kind to survive.

 When one regards Nature in this way, one sees, not the relentless competition of one creature devouring another, but a harmonious and integrated whole in which all the individual parts play their role in keeping the whole in balanced existence.
 And in this view, death is finally understood in its proper sense: not as the end of life, but as an integral and necessary part of the continuance and further development of Life on Earth.